 Copy the following publisher page sample code into an HTML file, making sure to:

-8d304b93f1684320a54f2798666eeca7 - Set 'my-publish-token' to the token generated by Wowza for your real-time stream, for example: 97e52731bc21ef66e4c05a8ee1e28b64bf5f9db728573d94e690277cea9215bc
+8d304b93f1684320a54f2798666eeca7. - Set my-publish-token to the Publish Token generated by Wowza Video for your real-time stream, for example, 97e52731bc21ef66e4c05a8ee1e28b64bf5f9db728573d94e690277cea9215bc.

 - See Javascript SDK reference for additional configuration options.

-<!DOCTYPE html> <html> <head> <script src='https://www.wowza.com/downloads/rts-sdk/wowza.umd.js'></script> </head> <body> <div> <h1>Publish</h1> <video autoplay playsinline controls muted id="my-video" width="1280" height="720"></video> <script> const wowza = window.wowza const streamName = 'my-stream-name' const tokenID = 'my-publish-token' //Define callback for generate new tokens const tokenGenerator = () => wowza.Director.getPublisher({ token: tokenID, streamName: streamName }) //Create a new instance const wowzaPublish = new wowza.Publish(streamName, tokenGenerator) //Get User camera and microphone navigator.mediaDevices.getUserMedia({ audio: true, video: true }).then( (mediaStream) => { //Publishing Options const broadcastOptions = { mediaStream } document.getElementById('my-video').srcObject = mediaStream //Start broadcast try { wowzaPublish.connect(broadcastOptions) } catch (e) { console.log('Connection failed, handle error', e) } } ) </script> </div> </body> </html>
+<!DOCTYPE html> <html> <head> <script src='https://www.wowza.com/downloads/rts-sdk/wowza.umd.js'></script> </head> <body> <div> <h1>Publish</h1> <video autoplay playsinline controls muted id="my-video" width="1280" height="720"></video> <script> const wowza = window.wowza const streamName = 'my-stream-name' const tokenID = 'my-publish-token' // Define callback for generate new tokens const tokenGenerator = () => wowza.Director.getPublisher({ token: tokenID, streamName: streamName }) // Create a new instance const wowzaPublish = new wowza.Publish(streamName, tokenGenerator) // Get User camera and microphone navigator.mediaDevices.getUserMedia({ audio: true, video: true }).then( (mediaStream) => { //Publishing Options const broadcastOptions = { mediaStream } document.getElementById('my-video').srcObject = mediaStream //Start broadcast try { wowzaPublish.connect(broadcastOptions) } catch (e) { console.log('Connection failed, handle error', e) } } ) </script> </div> </body> </html>

 3. Set up your viewing experience

-You could also create a new player configuration, copying that ID.
-See Create a player configuration in Wowza Video for more information. - Copy the following viewing page sample code into an HTML file, making sure to:
+- Copy the following viewing page sample code into an HTML file, making sure to:

-- Set "my-stream-name" to the stream_name generated by Wowza for your real-time stream, for example:
+- Set my-stream-name to the Stream Name generated by Wowza Video for your real-time stream, for example, 8d304b93f1684320a54f2798666eeca7.

-- If you enabled playback security, set "my-playback-token" to the token generated by Wowza for your real-time stream, for example: 97e52731bc21ef66e4c05a8ee1e28b64bf5f9db728573d94e690277cea9215bc.
+- If you enabled playback security, set my-playback-security-token to the token generated by Wowza Video for your real-time stream, for example, 97e52731bc21ef66e4c05a8ee1e28b64bf5f9db728573d94e690277cea9215bc.
+You can retrieve a subscriberToken via the Wowza Video REST API.
 Otherwise, remove subscriberToken from the code sample.

 - See RTS@S and WebRTC plugin for more information.

-<!DOCTYPE html> <html> <head> <link rel="stylesheet" href="https://cdn.flowplayer.com/releases/native/3/stable/style/flowplayer.css"> <!-- add the following script tag to the head element on the page --> <script src="https://cdn.flowplayer.com/releases/native/3/stable/flowplayer.min.js"></script> <script src="https://cdn.flowplayer.com/releases/native/3/stable/plugins/rts.min.js"></script> </head> <body> <h1>Playback</h1> <div id="player"> </div> <script> flowplayer("#player", { src: { type: "wowza/rts", streamName: "my_stream_name", subscriberToken: "my_playback_token" }, token: "my_player_configuration_token" }) </script> </body> </html>
+<!DOCTYPE html> <html> <head> <link rel="stylesheet" href="https://cdn.flowplayer.com/releases/native/3/stable/style/flowplayer.css"> <!-- add the following script tag to the head element on the page --> <script src="https://cdn.flowplayer.com/releases/native/3/stable/flowplayer.min.js"></script> <script src="https://cdn.flowplayer.com/releases/native/3/stable/plugins/rts.min.js"></script> </head> <body> <h1>Playback</h1> <div id="player"> </div> <script> flowplayer("#player", { src: { type: "wowza/rts", streamName: "my-stream-name", subscriberToken: "my-playback-security-token" }, token: "my-player-token" }) </script> </body> </html>

 4. Test your stream playback